monicaoyugi/Quotes/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Built With

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).